ialexies/Doc-Prescriptions-Generator/README.md

 - development
 - staging
 - production

+If you need to build a release version, you need the the key properties to prodcue the release version which the developer will provide.

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands: